Hussein-L-AlMadhachi/Rhenium/README.md

 ## building your installation logic

-you can use the `not` operator to assign a script if a condition wasn't met
+You can use the `not` operator to assign a script if a condition wasn't met

 ```
 os not {alpine}